iLVL-Key/FFXI/addons/Bars/readme.md

     - Can track by name or ID.
   - Displays the Focus Targets actions as well.
   - Automatically hides the Focus Target when it is targeted.
+- Focus Target Override.
+  - Designate the current target as a Focus Target taking priority over the Auto Focus Target list.
+  - Focus will persist until subject moves out of range, dies, or is disabled manually.
 - Display the Index number for targets.
   - Useful for NM placeholder camping, or designating a specific mob for others to target.
 - Display distance to target.